oviche/oviche.github.io/_posts/2023-05-06-The analysis of ERMAC 2.0.md

   - The key **country** holds a value of country name of locale.
   - The key **countryCode** hold an iso string equivalent to **MCC** code.
   - The key **tag** hold string **Tag1**
-  - The key **isDualSim** holds true when the phone has dual sim or false if not
+  - The key **isDualSim** holds true when the phone has dual sim or false if not.
   - The key **operator** holds the name of operator for sim#1.
    <p></p>
    ![img]({{ '/assets/images/ermac_25.png' | relative_url }}){: .center-image }*(**Collecting device information snippet [1]**)*